-The ongoing multidistrict litigation (MDL) against Johnson & Johnson (J&J) surrounding its talcum-based products is one of the most well known and closely watched medical mass torts.
-Plaintiffs claim that J&J’s talc-based products contained asbestos, causing cancer.
-While ovarian cancer accounts for the majority of cases, there are also cases of mesothelioma, endometrial cancer, and other gynecological cancers.
+The ongoing multidistrict litigation (MDL) against Johnson & Johnson (J&J) over its talcum-based products is among the most well-known and closely followed medical mass torts.

-Centralized in the US District Court for the District of New Jersey, the MDL encompasses more than 58,000 lawsuits, making it one of the largest mass torts in US history.
+Centralized in the US District Court for the District of New Jersey, the MDL encompasses more than 58,000 lawsuits.

 Here’s a closer look at how this litigation began and where things stand today.